narsimlukemsaram/yolov8_ros_usb_camera/README.md

 In my case camera was mounted on path /dev/video2.

 # Open the usb_cam_stream_publisher.launch file and change your identified camera:

-Open the usb_cam_stream_publisher.launch file and change the /dev/video2 and auto focus control, as follows:
+Open the usb_cam_stream_publisher.launch file and change the /dev/video2 and autofocus control, as follows:

 ```
 <!--